alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-03-rule-on-preventing-girl-from-marrying-due-to-opinion-of-family.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Rule on preventing a girl from marrying due to the opinion of a family member"
+title: Rule on preventing a girl from marrying due to the opinion of a family member
-hijri: "Rabi' Al-Thani 18, 1442 AH"
+hijri: '1442-04-18'
-source: "Fatawa Shaykh Ibn Baz p.
-20/417"
+source: Fatawa Shaykh Ibn Baz p.
+20/417
 lang: en
-category: [marriage]
+category:
+- marriage
 note: false
-summary: "None is allowed to object because of personal desire, hatred or desire for worldly gains.
+summary: None is allowed to object because of personal desire, hatred or desire for worldly gains.
 All these reasons should be disregarded.
-The most important factor is the religious commitment and good character the suitor has."
+The most important factor is the religious commitment and good character the suitor has.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: